 There will be ups and downs but it is your job to navigate it through the obstacles that it is sure to encounter.

 Lastly, it might seem like I’m suggesting that you go out on your own, but you don’t need to necessarily tackle this entirely by yourself.
-However if you do chose to team up with people, just make sure that you and they have significant action to contribute towards establishing what you plan out.
+However, if you do choose to team up with people, just make sure that you and they have significant action to contribute towards establishing what you plan out.

 It is important that you surround yourself with practitioners in the world of business.
 Theorists should come at a much later stage.
 Action brings results early.
 Results that tell you what you need to improve on.

-To aid you, seek the council of those that have gone before you.
-I say this a thousand times, but someone somewhere out there has written a book, blog post, published a video, podcast or social media posts about what you are trying to find the answers to.
+To aid you, seek the counsel of those that have gone before you.
+I say this a thousand times, but someone somewhere out there has written a book, blog post, published a video, podcast, or social media post about what you are trying to find the answers to.

 You can follow them and interact with them online today because of the internet.
 If you take these types of associations seriously, you will naturally be influenced to think like how they think.
 They say that you are the average of the 5 people you spend most of your time with.